 Some holistic approaches we use for alcoholism include the 12-step program that utilizes spiritual principles that even non-religious people find immensely helpful in their recovery.
-Other holistic methods we incorporate include health, wellness, nutrition, medicine, daily mediation, mindfulness, and education groups.
+We incorporate other holistic drug rehab methods, including health, wellness, nutrition, medicine, daily mediation, mindfulness, and education groups.

 These holistic techniques support addiction treatment in several ways:

 According to the National Center for Complementary and Integrative Health (NCCIH), 34 percent of adults in the U.S. use some form of complementary and alternative therapy (CAM).